fenago/puppet-course/advanced/md/Lab_4.md

 ### How it works\...

-The MySQL module installs the MariaDB server and ensures[]{#id325451031 .indexterm} that the server is running.
+The MySQL module installs the MariaDB server and ensures that the server is running.
 It then configures the root password for MariaDB.
 The module does a lot of other things for you as well.
 It creates a `.my.cnf` file with the root user password.
 When we run the `mysql client`, the `.my.cnf` file